JCVadillo/cybersecurity-portfolio/03_Linux-and-SQL/Installing-and-Managing-Software-in-Linux-with_APT-Lab.md

 # Installing and Managing Software in Linux with APT
-*Google Cybersecurity Certificate – Course 02: Play It Safe: Manage Security Risks*
+*Google Cybersecurity Certificate – Course 03: Tools of the Trade: Linux and SQL*
 *(Portfolio Activity – Linux Software Management)*

 ---